19 Affordable Restaurants, Perfect For Foodies On A Budget

 Inspired by the Amalfi land and sea, Bocca Bocca is the place to go for a peaceful and relaxing vibe.

 Choose from five delicious pasta plates and other pizza options and feel like you are on the coast of Italy.
-Pastel colours, lively music, banquette eats, and terrazzo-topped tables, join with friends at this dining area.
+Pastel colours, lively music, banquette seats, and terrazzo-topped tables join with friends at this dining area.

 Opera Tavern